esp8266/Arduino/README.md

-Arduino-compatible IDE with ESP8266 support
+Arduino core for ESP8266 WiFi chip
 ===========================================

 This project brings support for ESP8266 chip to the Arduino environment.
-ESP8266WiFi library bundled with this project has the same interface as the WiFi Shield library, making it easy to re-use existing code and libraries.
+It lets you write sketches using familiar Arduino functions and libraries, and run them directly on ESP8266, no external microcontroller required.

+ESP8266 Arduino core comes with libraries to communicate over WiFi using TCP and UDP, set up HTTP, mDNS, SSDP, and DNS servers, do OTA updates, use a file system in flash memory, work with SD cards, servos, SPI and I2C peripherals.

 ### Installing with Boards Manager ###